 So, without further ado, let’s get into it – here is all the food from Prague (well, Czech food generally!) that you absolutely have to try.

-Czech cuisine in a nutshell
+Traditional Czech food in a nutshell

 Czech cuisine is, at its heart, comfort food, with a focus on succulent meats, rich sauces, root vegetables and potatoes.